BemiHQ/bemi/docs/docs/orms/sqlalchemy.md

 Application context:

-* Is bound to the current database session execution context.
+* Is bound to the current execution thread within an HTTP request.
 * Is used only with `INSERT`, `UPDATE`, `DELETE` SQL queries performed via SQLAlchemy.
 Otherwise, it is a no-op.
 * Is passed directly into PG [Write-Ahead Log](https://www.postgresql.org/docs/current/wal-intro.html) with data changes without affecting the structure of the database and SQL queries.